Brain-Mapping/LFPsim-2.0/README.md

 README for LFPsim
 =================

-1. put all .hoc file to model directory and .mod file along with models mechanism files.
-2. compile lfp.mod along with mod files of the model.
+1. Copy all LFPsim files and the directory into your NEURON model directory downloaded from ModelDb.
+Copy lfp.mod and mea.mod from LFPsim to the mechanism directory of the NEURON model.

+2. Compile the model; if you had already compiled the model without LFPsim, include the LFPsim mod files and re-compile using "nrnivmodl" or "mknrndll".

-3. Load the model on the NEURON
+3. Load your neuron or network model in NEURON.

-4. Call the "extracellular_electrode.hoc" from NEURON terminal by xopen("extracellular_electrode.hoc")
+4. On the terminal type: xopen("extracellular_electrode.hoc") to initiate LFPsim GUI interface.

+5. Set the electrode properties in the GUI.

-5. Run the model
+6. Run the simulation to reconstruct LFP.

+A detailed step-by-step procedure is also listed in the How-To-LFPsim.pdf document.